Blog about Custom Software Development, Product Design and Discovery Workshops - Programming

 Gradle, multi-project builds explained

-In this article, I will try to cover some of the most used Gradle features.
-I will be focusing on multi-project builds since this is the most common type of Gradle build you will ever see.
-There will be quite a lot of code to help you understand the concepts and solutions.
-Keeping things short let’s skip to the important part.
+In this article, I will aim to explore and explain some of the most frequently used Gradle features.
+My focus will primarily be on multi-project builds, as this is the prevalent type of Gradle build you encounter.
+To facilitate comprehension, I'll provide substantial code examples to illustrate the concepts and solutions.
+Without further ado, let's dive into the critical aspects.

 05.06.2019, 6 min read